 The degree of PhD can be undertaken in any of the core areas of research activity covered by Edinburgh Law School.
 PhDs are awarded to an original piece of work that makes a significant contribution to knowledge in the field of study and contains material worthy of publication.

-Doctoral candidates at the Edinburgh Law School are assisted by the appointment of two supervisors, a principal supervisor and an assistant supervisor.
-These are experts in their field of study and are carefully chosen to provide each candidate with the best possible support to develop their thesis.
-Supervision is tailored to each candidate's needs, identifying specific training requirements, eg: in empirical methods or language training.
+If you undertake a PhD with us you will be assisted by the appointment of two academic supervisors, a principal supervisor and an assistant supervisor.
+Supervisors are carefully chosen to provide you with the best possible support to develop your thesis.
+They will also help you identify specific requirements, such as empirical methods or language training.

 StudyPortals Tip: Students can search online for independent or external scholarships that can help fund their studies.
 Check the scholarships to see whether you are eligible to apply.
 Many scholarships are either merit-based or needs-based.

 Together with the ISIC Association and British Council IELTS, StudyPortals offers you the chance to receive up to £10000 to expand your horizon and study abroad.
 We want to ultimately encourage you to study abroad in order to experience and explore new countries, cultures and languages.